CiscoDevNet/terraform-provider-nxos/docs/data-sources/default_qos_policy_interface_in.md

 page_title: "nxos_default_qos_policy_interface_in Data Source - terraform-provider-nxos"
 subcategory: ""
 description: |-
-  This data source can read the default QoS policy interface IN configuration.
+  This data source can read the default QoS policy interface in configuration.
 ---

 # nxos_default_qos_policy_interface_in (Data Source)

-This data source can read the default QoS policy interface IN configuration.
+This data source can read the default QoS policy interface in configuration.

 ## Example Usage